Course Outline and Guidelines

 Never use language that disrespects another individual, especially language that is offensive towards someone’s race, ethnicity, religion, gender, sexual preference or appearance.
 Bottom line: No put downs.
 It doesn't matter if you are joking with a friend who doesn't mind the name calling... if you are using language that others may find offensive, then it is unacceptable even if your friend thinks it's funny.

 Eliminate distractions as you enter the classroom.

 This includes removing hats, turning off phones, and removing ear buds.
 These are school rules, not simply my own.
-I am obligated to take electronic devices when I see them in my classroom.
-If I ask for your phone because it is interfering with your or a peer's education, it will remain in the glass pumpkin on my desk until the end of class.
+I will be obligated to take electronic devices when I see them in my classroom interfering with your or a peer's education.
+It will remain in my care until the end of class.
 Students sometimes believe they are entitled to a warning first.
 Note: This is your warning.

 - Arrange for a sibling or friend to collect your homework

 - Ask me for any missed work the day you return or email directly the day you aere out

 The tenth grade curriculum includes literature, writing, grammar, and vocabulary.
 This year’s literature selections may include, but will not be limited to the following:

 Selected short stories Everything I Never Told You